Size matters! And no, bigger isn’t always better.

 Here a few ways to keep portion sizes manageable so your picky eater is more likely to try new foods.

 Our mind likes to see a full plate, so regardless of the size we tend to fill it up.
-Dishing your kids dinner on a smaller plate means that even if the plate is full, the portion won’t be out of control.
+Dishing your kids dinner on a smaller plate means that even if the plate is full, the portion won’t be too large for them.

 Instead of portioning out meals for your family, try placing the serving dishes on the table to serve the meal family style.
 This way each eater can serve themselves and pick the portion size that looks right for them.
 If your children are old enough they can serve themselves.
 If they’re not at that stage yet, let them dictate how much you put on their plate.
 Sometimes little ones will overestimate and end up with too much on their plates, but that’s okay.
 Portion sizes are a learning curve and the important thing is that the child is in charge of the portion.